We encourage you to contact us if you would like to be placed on a waiting list for any classes. Our Waiting List Policy.

 I teach from the midwifery model of care perspective and from the baby’s point of view.
-I am passionate about getting these vital skills into the hands of people who can help mothers and babies.
+I am passionate about getting these vital skills into the hands of people who can help babies and their parents.
 I believe that the beginning of life is where the work should begin.

 It is easier to learn how to treat babies first and then transfer those skills to treating older children and adults.
 Learning to treat adults first and then transferring those skills to treating babies is actually much harder.

-In addition, students must be licensed, certified or student health professionals (CNM, CPM, DC, DO, IBCLC, LAc, LDEM, LM, LMT, MD, ND, NP, OT, PA, PT, RN, etc.) or otherwise legally entitled to practice touch therapy.
+In addition, students must be licensed, certified or student health professionals (CMT, CNM, CPM, DC, DDS, DO, IBCLC, LAc, LDEM, LM, LMT, MD, ND, NP, OT, PA, PT, RN, SLP, etc.) or otherwise legally entitled to practice touch therapy.
 Students may also register if they have instructor approval.
 Ask me.

 While not required, students are encouraged to receive at least one craniosacral therapy treatment prior to taking this class.

-This five-day class includes an infant anatomy review plus lectures, demonstrations and lots of supervised hands-on practice with pre-crawling babies.
+This six-day class includes an infant anatomy review plus lectures, demonstrations and lots of supervised hands-on practice with pre-crawling babies.
 Each student treats four babies during the class and all student treatments are case reviewed by the group.
-In order to maximize learning success class enrollment is limited to eight students.
+In order to maximize learning success, class enrollment is limited to eight students.

-By the end of this five-day class you should be able to:
+By the end of this six-day class you should be able to:

 - Describe the differences between infant and adult anatomy

 - Describe the basics of normal infant development

 - Identify physical, energetic and emotional effects of gestational development and the birth process